shaktidewan/MERN-Project/README.md

     console.log(`Server is running at port no. 3000`) })

-//TO RUN : npm run dev
+//TO RUN : npm run dev;
 "scripts": {
     "dev": "nodemon src/app.js"
   },